New Senate Building (Philippines): Background

-A senate building was constructed at the Batasan area with spent for the construction.
-However the project was discontinued and the building was repurposed for the electoral tribunals of the Senate and the House of Representatives.
+A Senate building was constructed at the Batasan area with spent for the construction.
+However, the project was discontinued and the building was repurposed for the electoral tribunals of the Senate and the House of Representatives.

 2017 initiative

-It was only in 2017, that plans for a new Senate Building had significant progress.
-Senator Win Gatchalian filed PS Resolution No. 293 which created an ad hoc committee to conduct a feasibility study for the construction of a new Senate building.
+It was only in 2017 that plans for a new Senate building had significant progress.
+Senator Win Gatchalian filed P.S.
+Resolution No. 293 which created an ad hoc committee to conduct a feasibility study for the construction of a new Senate building.

 In November 21, 2017, the Senate selected Fort Bonifacio in Taguig as the site of the new Senate building taking into account various factors such as accessibility, costs, and opinion poll from Senate employees.
 Antipolo in Rizal was the other option considered.
-In January 2018, the Senate has pledge to purchase a lot from the Bases Conversion Development Authority.
+In January 2018, the Senate has pledged to purchase a lot from the Bases Conversion Development Authority.

 Design selection

 In February 2018, a design competition for the New Senate Building was open to entrants.
 40 firms (16 domestic and 24 foreign) expressed interest to participate.
 Five were shortlisted to come up and present a design for a new Senate building.
 These firms are AECOM, Aidea, Henning Larsen Architects, Leeser Architecture, and Pelli Clarke Pelli Architects.
 AECOM's design was selected as the winning entry.